intel-lab-lkp/linux/Documentation/filesystems/virtiofs.rst

 -------------

-virtiofs supports general VFS mount options, for example, remount, ro, rw, context, etc. It also supports FUSE mount options.
+virtiofs supports general VFS mount options, for example, remount, ro, rw, context, etc.

+The ``file`` mount option allows mounting a filesystem whose root node is not a directory but a regular file.

 atime behavior
 ^^^^^^^^^^^^^^